terryc321/c2ffi/basic-sdl/problem-001/README.md

 ### Lisp <-> C : Structures

-Here is a simple example of a flat C structure typical with points and rectangles
+Here is a simple example of a flat C structure typical with points and rectangles.

+The code here defines the memory layout of Rect structure.

+A procedure called alter will set each respective item of the structure with a specific value.

 ```C
 /* rect in c with procedure to mutate called alter */